Lesterpaintstheworld/aider/website/examples/hello-world-flask.md

 Make sure to install Flask in your project environment using `pip install flask` before running the app.

 > Applied edit to app.py
-> Commit 414c394 aider_nova: Added a `/hello` endpoint that returns "Hello, World!" to the Flask app.
+> Commit 414c394 aider: Added a `/hello` endpoint that returns "Hello, World!" to the Flask app.

 </div>
 <div class="chat-transcript" markdown="1">